joelouthan/Theologicus/src/confession-1689/1689-19-4-the-command-of-the-lord-is-radiant.md

 One of the best examples of God's sundry judicial laws is the straight-forward God's forbidding tattoos upon one's body.

->Leviticus 19:28 (CSB) You are not to make gashes on your bodies for the dead or put tattoo marks on yourselves; I am the LORD.
+>Leviticus 19:28 You are not to make gashes on your bodies for the dead or put tattoo marks on yourselves; I am the LORD.

 I wanted to use this example because it is quite personal to me--I have tattoos.
 And before you can think that I had them before I was saved.
 No. All of my tattoos came after I was saved.